Florida Space Internship Program

 Please note that you have to first register at www.floridaspacegrant.org before being able to apply online

-- 2 page cover letter listing their choice of 2 projects and a description on the reasons they would like to work on the projects, their experience, and their plans for the future
+- 2 page cover letter listing their choice of their project (one project only) and a description on the reasons they would like to work on the project, their experience, and their plans for the future

 (a) Interns will be paid a total of $5,000, in two stages.
 60% of the stipend will be paid to the student within 4 days of the internship start date, provided the interns have submitted the paperwork provided to them after the notice of their selection and before the start of their internships.
 Selected students will be given sufficient time to complete their paperwork.
 Interns will work a 10-week internship, 8 hours a day, precise times to be as agreed with Mentors.